Check out our Welcome Package!

 What is your cancellation policy?

 Written notice by fax, e-mail or mail is required for cancellations or to switch camp session and must include the camper’s full name and session dates.
 Session changes will be made to the best of our ability and are dependent on availability.
-If a transfer is for medical reasons, and a medical note is provided, a fee will not be charged.
+If a change of session is for medical reasons, and a medical note is provided, a fee will not be charged.

 Cancellation Refunds are as follows: